eschulte/acts_as_git/README.markdown

 > ruby script/plugin install git://github.com/eschulte/acts\_as\_git.git

+Or if you are using git for version control and you'd rather include this as a submodule execute the following

+> git submodule add git://github.com/eschulte/acts\_as\_git.git vendor/plugins/acts\_as\_git

-This plugin requires the [Ruby/Git](http://jointheconversation.org/rubygit/) gem
+In either case this plugin requires the [Ruby/Git](http://jointheconversation.org/rubygit/) gem

 > gem install git